-16. Utilization Management and Concurrent Reviews

-The agency's Utilization Management plan specifically outlines the monitoring process and the peer review standards as part of the agency's performance improvement process.
-The Utilization Management/ Utilization Review group reviews a sample of all clinical documents on a scheduled and routine basis.
+- a.
+Individual sessions - b.
+Group sessions, including Family Psycho-Education Group, SUD group, and coping skills group. - c.
+Psychiatric Medication facts hand outs - d.
+Nurse teaching groups on medical issues - e.
+Community partners such as schools, health department and other community agencies. - 16.
+Utilization Management and Concurrent Reviews: The agency's Utilization Management plan specifically outlines the monitoring process and the peer review standards as part of the agency's performance improvement process.
+The Utilization Management/Utilization Review group reviews a sample of all clinical documents on a scheduled and routine basis.
 Please see the UM and Performance Improvement Plan for additional information.
-Concurrent review of clinical documentation are completed by Clinical Team Leads and Supervisors as part of the random route and supervision process.
+Concurrent review of clinical documentation are completed by Clinical Team Leads and Supervisors as part of the supervision process.
 This review provides supervision as well as performance improvement opportunities.
 Standards for timeliness for concurrent reviews and Rules for documents that require supervisor signature are outlined in Appendix 2-2-1M.